curvegrid/go-ethereum-wiki/RLPx-----Node-Discovery-Protocol.md

 97      | type      | Single byte in range [1, 4] that determines the structure of Packet Data 98      | data      | RLP encoded, see section Packet Data

 The packets are signed and authenticated.
 The sender's Node ID is determined by recovering the public key from the signature.

     sender-pubkey = ECRECOVER(signature)

 The integrity of the packet can be verified by computing the expected MDC of the packet as:

     MDC = SHA3(signature || type || data)

 ## Packet Data

 All packets contain an `Expiration` date to guard against replay attacks.
 The date should be interpreted as a UNIX timestamp.
-The receiver should discard any packet whose `Expiration` value is in the past.
+The receiver should discard any packet with `Expiration` value in the past.

 ### Ping (type 0x01)